 Geneva (pop.
-12,988) sits at the head of Seneca Lake, the largest of the Finger Lakes, and is linked to this sailboat-flecked jewel by a long green linear park.
+12,762) sits at the head of Seneca Lake, the largest of the Finger Lakes, and is linked to this sailboat-flecked jewel by a long green linear park.
 For a worthwhile detour off the busy four-lane highway, take a quick pass through the lively downtown along Main Street, perhaps wandering around the twin campuses of Hobart and William Smith Colleges to take in a more long-distance view of the lake.
-The waterfront is dominated by a solitary high-rise housing the Ramada Inn (41 Lakefront Dr., 315/789-0400, $110-265), but a much more interesting place to stay is a half mile south of town: the historic Belhurst Castle (4069 West Lake Rd., 315/781-0201, $150 and up), a 100-year-old, 11-room B&B and restaurant.
+The waterfront is dominated by a solitary high-rise housing the Ramada Plaza (41 Lakefront Dr., 315/789-0400, $120 and up), but a much more interesting place to stay is a half-mile (0.8 km) south of town: the historic 1889 Belhurst Castle (4069 W. Lake Rd., 315/781-0201, $185 and up).

-Seven miles east of Geneva, picturesque, flag-draped downtown Waterloo (pop.
-5,019) has an all-American feel.
+Picturesque, flag-draped downtown Waterloo (pop.
+4,914), 7 mi (11.3 km) east of Geneva, has an all-American feel.
 It was the site of the nation’s first observance (in May 1866) of Memorial Day.
-A small museum (35 E. Main St., Apr.-Oct., 315/539-9611) evokes the somber postwar roots of what is now the start of summer.
-At the edge of town, the unprepossessing Mac’s Drive-In Curb Service Restaurant (1180 Waterloo-Geneva Rd., 315/539-3064) has been open every summer since 1961, dishing out creamy Richardson’s root beer floats, frosty 16-ounce mugs of Pabst Blue Ribbon, and burgers-in-a-basket at an awning-covered counter or right at your car window.
+A small museum (35 E. Main St., 315/539-9611, Tues.-Sat. summer) evokes the somber postwar roots of what is now the start of summer.
+At the edge of town, the unprepossessing Mac’s Drive-In curb service restaurant (1180 Waterloo-Geneva Rd., 315/539-3064) has been open every summer since 1961, dishing out creamy Richardson’s root beer floats, frosty 16-ounce mugs of Pabst Blue Ribbon, and burgers-in-a-basket at an awning-covered counter or right at your car window.

 A block away, the National Women’s Hall of Fame (76 Fall St., 315/568-8060) is a reading-intensive monument to the likes of Georgia O’Keeffe, Harriet Tubman, Emily Dickinson, Billie Jean King, and Jane Addams.
 You can listen to a saucy blues selection from Bessie Smith while dodging an endless stream of group tours.